 In order to Use Form 8332, the custodial parent will need to sign it and the noncustodial parent will need to attach it to his or her tax return.
 Complete one copy of Form 8332 for each child.

-Deducting Legal Fees When Filing Taxes After Divorce
+Can I Deduct Legal Fees When Filing Taxes After Divorce?

 In general, you cannot deduct legal expenses from filing a divorce.
 For example, you cannot deduct fees for counseling, litigation or tax advice that you got during your divorce.